nikola-rados/seng474-project/README.md

 (venv)$ pip3 install -r requirements.txt
 (venv)$ pip3 install .
 ```
-NOTE: Until we make a `setup.py` file we will not be able to run the second command.
-Furthermore, we need this before we can import methods from around our own code.

 If you run into trouble you may need to update `pip` with:
 ```